iss14036/loket-event/README.md

 ```

+And for the `database.yml` it's already default because postgres will use the default role.
+This is the same name as the operating system user that initialized the database.

 You already connected to postgresql, for migrate the db you can follow on `How to use` section below.
 And you can see the schema of database in `loket-event_development.pgsql` on list file above.